maisycapps/Capstone/README.md

 - GET /api/posts/:id (view a specific post)
 - GET /api/posts/:id/comments (view a specific post's comments)
 - GET /api/posts/:id/likes (view a specific post's likes)

-# discussion: "social" functions

-#### Frontend: Following / Follower

-- Auth users should have access to a seach bar to search other users by name (like book buddy search bar)

-- Auth users can click on another user's name/preview bit to view their page (shows user's posts, maybe bigger profileImg, and their following & followedBy data)

-- Auth users can follow another user (Does two things: First, adds clicked-on user's ID to "following" array in the auth user's account.
-Second, adds auth user's ID to the clicked-on user's "followedBy" array)

-- By clicking follow on another user, user1 can see user2 in their "following" data and user2 can see user1 in their "followedBy" data

-#### The "Friends" Query

-- Create a query to determine if users follow one another.
-If mutual, both users showed in either's "friends" (will ref db schema: if followedBy === following, return those ids in friends list HTML)

-#### T3 Trips with multiple users
-- If "friends", users can add one another to trips